What is a penetration test and why should you arrange one for your system?

 Pentests are done with specific threats and goals in mind, so the results can be applied to improve the “real world” security posture of the system being tested.
 Pentests can augment University Information Security Office (UISO) security reviews and/or network vulnerability scans.
 A pentest done after remediation of vulnerabilities found during reviews, scans or previous pentests, can help ensure remediation is complete and find additional vulnerabilities not detected during previous scans or reviews.

-Some systems or the data they handle are covered by regulations or policies that require those systems undergo a penetration test; we may be able to conduct the required pentest.
+Some systems, or the data they handle, are covered by regulations or policies that require those systems undergo a penetration test; we may be able to conduct the required testing.

 What types of testing does the UISO offer?

-We primarily offer network services testing, and can add some social engineering and physical security testing depending on the type of threats that are a concern and the goals of the testing.
+We primarily offer network services testing, web application testing and can add some social engineering and physical security testing depending on the type of threats that are a concern and the goals of the testing.

 Social engineering testing focuses on the interaction of people and technology, such as emails and websites that attempt to persuade people to provide information or perform actions that will allow access to restricted systems and resources.